 The actual susceptibility of each groundwater drinking water source depends on a number of factors including infrastructure, hydrogeology, and both known and potential sources of contamination.
 The Water Authority has evaluated each particular well susceptibility ranking to formulate recommendations for continued source water protection efforts.
 By evaluating the drivers for each well susceptibility score, the Water Authority has identified priority considerations for the Operations, Compliance, and Water Resources Divisions.
-The goal of the recommendations listed below are to decrease "high" and "moderately high" susceptibility rankings.
+The goal of the recommendations listed below are to decrease "high" and "moderately high" susceptibility rankings and maintain "low" and "moderately low" susceptibility rankings.